-The market prices for our common stock and thatof early-stage pharmaceutical, biotechnology and other life sciences companies have historically been particularly volatile.
+The market prices for our common stock and that of early-stage pharmaceutical, biotechnology and other life sciences companies have historically been particularly volatile.
 Some of the factors that may cause the market price of our common stock to fluctuate include:

-- our ability to raise additional capital, the terms of such capital, and our ability to continue as a going concern; - the ability of us or our partners to develop cytisinicline and other product candidates and conduct clinical trials that demonstrate such product candidates are safe and effective; - · the ability of us or our partners to obtain regulatory approvals for cytisinicline or other product candidates, and delays or failures to obtain such approvals; - failure of any of our product candidates to demonstrate safety and efficacy, receive regulatory approval and achieve commercial success;
+- our ability to raise additional capital, the terms of such capital, and our ability to continue as a going concern; - the ability of us or our partners to develop cytisinicline and other product candidates and conduct clinical trials that demonstrate such product candidates are safe and effective; - the ability of us or our partners to obtain regulatory approvals for cytisinicline or other product candidates, and delays or failures to obtain such approvals; - failure of any of our product candidates to demonstrate safety and efficacy, receive regulatory approval and achieve commercial success; - failure to maintain our existing third-party license, manufacturing and supply agreements; - failure by us or our licensors to prosecute, maintain, or enforce our intellectual property rights; - changes in laws or regulations applicable to our candidates; - any inability to obtain adequate supply of product candidates or the inability to do so at acceptable prices; - adverse regulatory authority decisions; - introduction of new or competing products by our competitors; - failure to meet or exceed financial and development projections we may provide to the public; - the perception of the pharmaceutical industry by the public, legislatures, regulators and the investment community; - announcements of significant acquisitions, strategic partnerships, joint ventures, or capital commitments by us or our competitors; - disputes or other developments relating to proprietary rights, including patents, litigation matters, and our ability to obtain intellectual property protection for our technologies; - additions or departures of key personnel; - significant lawsuits, including intellectual property or stockholder litigation; - if securities or industry analysts do not publish research or reports about us, or if they issue an adverse or misleading opinion regarding our business and stock; - changes in the market valuations of similar companies; - general market or macroeconomic conditions and geopolitical conditions, including the current global economic recession, increasing inflation and interest rates, the continued COVID-19 pandemic and the increasingly volatile global economic conditions resulting from the conflict in Ukraine; - sales of our common stock us or our stockholders in the future; - trading volume of our common stock; - adverse publicity relating to our markets generally, including with respect to other products and potential products in such markets;

-- failure to maintain our existing third-party license, manufacturing and supply agreements; - failure by us or our licensors to prosecute, maintain, or enforce our intellectual property rights; - changes in laws or regulations applicable to our candidates; - any inability to obtain adequate supply of product candidates or the inability to do so at acceptable prices; - · adverse regulatory authority decisions; - introduction of new or competing products by our competitors; - failure to meet or exceed financial and development projections we may provide to the public; - the perception of the pharmaceutical industry by the public, legislatures, regulators and the investment community; - announcements of significant acquisitions, strategic partnerships, joint ventures, or capital commitments by us or our competitors; - disputes or other developments relating to proprietary rights, including patents, litigation matters, and our ability to obtain intellectual property protection for our technologies; - · additions or departures of key personnel; - significant lawsuits, including intellectual property or stockholder litigation; - · if securities or industry analysts do not publish research or reports about us, or if they issue an adverse or misleading opinion regarding our business and stock; - changes in the market valuations of similar companies; - general market or macroeconomic conditions, including the current global economic recession caused by COVID-19; - sales of our common stock us or our stockholders in the future; - trading volume of our common stock; - adverse publicity relating to our markets generally, including with respect to other products and potential products in such markets; - changes in the structure of healthcare payment systems; - · period-to-period fluctuations in our financial results; and - tweets or other social media posts related to our market and industry.
+- changes in the structure of healthcare payment systems; - period-to-period fluctuations in our financial results; and - tweets or other social media posts related to our market and industry.